Licensing Hours Monday thru Friday 8 am to 6 pm

 Along with Vehicle and Vessel Licensing, the Sedro-Woolley Chamber of Commerce now provides Hunting, Fishing, and Immediate Discovery Passes.
 We are able to accepting cash credit or debit cards payments for the Fish and Wildlife licenses.

 For Vehicle and Vessels, You can still renew your tabs online pick them up locally or come in in person and meet our terrific staff.

 How to renew

-A notice will be mailed to you when your vehicle tabs and registration are due for renewal.
+A notice should be mailed to you when your vehicle tabs and registration are due for renewal, however these notices are considered a courtesy.
 Please keep your address updated to ensure you receive all Department of Licensing (DOL) correspondence.
 There is no fee for us to change your address in the DOL system.

 How to renew your tabs

 - You do not need your renewal notice to renew your tabs.
 You only need the plate number (or VIN number), proper ID, and pay the required fees.
 Vessel renewals are no longer receiving notices as all vessels now renew in June every year.

 - If you cannot come in yourself you have a few options, including using the link above to renew online.

 - Someone with the same last name or address (their ID must show address that is on file with DOL) may purchase your tabs for you.